Pathways to decent work for young people with disability

 The National Collaboration on Employment and Disability (NCED) was established by the Brotherhood of St Laurence (BSL) in 2023 in response to BSL’s vision to deliver a more inclusive and equitable society in Australia and give everyone the opportunity to thrive.

-The NCED has a clear vision and is evolving the work of Ticket to Work into a national leadership role that supports collaboration and capability building across disability and mainstream education, training, and employment services so that young people with disability can successfully transition from education into decent, secure, and meaningful work.
+The NCED has evolved the work of the Ticket to Work Initiative into a national leadership role that supports collaboration and capacity building across disability and mainstream education, training and employment services so that young people with disability can successfully transition from education into decent, secure, and meaningful work.

-To do this we need to address the culture of low expectations for young people with disability and address the system-level issues that result in them falling through the cracks.
+To achieve this ambition we need to address the culture of low expectations for young people with disability and address the system-level issues that result in them falling through the cracks.

 This includes: